Helga Haase: 1960 Winter Olympics

 In preparation for the Olympic Winter Games of 1960, she went to Davos with the ladies of the unified German team and broke the multi-combination world record in Davos, Switzerland.
 With the 1960 Winter Olympics in Squaw Valley, she won, as the first German speed skater and as the first sportswoman of the GDR, a gold medal at the Olympic Winter Games, the gold medal over 500 m.
 That medal also was the first Olympic medal for any woman in speed skating, as it was not before on the Olympic program.
 She also won the silver medal over 1000 m and finished at a respectable 8th place over 1500 m, and all of this despite the prohibition of the entry for her husband/coach.

 1964 Winter Olympics

-In the Olympic season of 1964, she reached again peak performance, with a fourth place in the 1000 m and a fifth place over 1500 m with the Olympic Games in Innsbruck.
+In the Olympic season of 1964, she won a fourth place in the 1000 m and a fifth place over 1500 m with the Olympic Games in Innsbruck.
 In the course of her career, Haase skated 23 German records.